 While I love "DIY" projects I am not a paper-crafty person.
 Its true!
 But put me in a home improvement store and I am in heaven.
 I first worked with copper my freshman year of college in "common first year."
 Common first year was a combination of Industrial Design majors like myself, Architects, and Building Construction.
 I welded 4 foot tall rube goldberg type machine out of copper, and looking back I am quite sure it was expensive to build!

-This project won't break the bank and is incredibly easy.
-I spent $12 for a one of a kind Valentine's Day friendly wreath that can be repurposed as home decor after the holiday.
+This industrial-style copper heart wreath won't break the bank and is incredibly easy.
+I already had a tube cutter, so I spent $15 for a one of a kind Valentine's Day friendly wreath that can be repurposed as home decor after the holiday.

 This article contains affiliate links, please read my full disclosure here.

 1. Bend copper pipe to make a basic heart shape, keeping in mind scale of how large you want your wreath to be.

 2. Cut excess copper pipe with a tube cutter (see how-to image below).

 3. Tie copper end pieces together with a long piece of ribbon and hang on door!